Periodontal Treatment (Gum Care)

 During the later stages of gum disease, patients may notice the gum line receding or teeth becoming loose.
 These shifting teeth can affect occlusion and lead to decreased bite strength.
 For further information about periodontal care, or to schedule an appointment, please contact our practice today.

 Halitosis Treatment (Bad Breath Care)

 Everyone occasionally experiences halitosis (bad breath).
-For example, morning breath is a common condition caused by the reduced saliva flow at night (saliva helps wash away food and bacteria in the mouth, keeping the breath fresh).
+For example, morning breath is a common condition due to nocturnal salivation (saliva helps wash food and bacteria out of the mouth, keeping breath fresh).
 The main causes of bad breath include the breakdown of food particles in your mouth, bacteria buildup, mouth dryness and tooth decay.
 Halitosis can be treated by our dental professionals who will work with you to help identify the underlying cause and put together a treatment plan.
 We use scaling and root planing to remove the tartar below the gumline and to smoothen the roots.
 To prevent halitosis, it is recommended that patients keep up with routine check-ups and cleanings and maintain healthy oral hygiene habits at home.